Moh3nGolshani/BusyIndicator/README.md

 &lt;/busyIndicator:BusyMask&gt;</code></pre>

-5. Bind or Set `IsBusy` property:
+5. Bind or Set `IsBusy` property.

-### How to change indicator Size:
+### How to change indicator Sizes:
-Indicators size can be changed now:
+Indicator sizes can be changed now:

-1. Add a reference to the mscorlib in your view:
+*Add a reference to the mscorlib assembly:
 <pre>xmlns:sys="clr-namespace:System;assembly=mscorlib"</pre>

-2. Override the IndicatorScaleX & IndicatorScaleY on your Window, UserControl or even BusyMask resources as following:
+*Override the `IndicatorScaleX` & `IndicatorScaleY`:

 <pre>
 &lt;Window.Resources>